Expanding Veterinary Skills to Research

-In addition to classroom experiences, participants in the Laboratory Animal Medicine MS program have the opportunity to complete a rotation at the National Institutes of Health, and are regularly involved in the veterinary care of animals at ZooAmerica, a nearby zoo.
+In addition to classroom experiences, participants in the Laboratory Animal Medicine MS program have the opportunity to complete a rotation at the National Institutes of Health.

 The laboratory animal medicine programs at Penn State College of Medicine are accredited through a number of major organizations, including: